qinche106/cb-convlstm-eyetracking/README.md

 The accuracy reported in the BioCAS paper is not as high as the results demonstrated in this repository due to a discrepancy in the testing methodology.
 In the paper, a stride of 1 was maintained throughout the test set, which was not the optimal setting.
 It would be more appropriate to use a stride equivalent to the sequence length, especially when data augmentation should not be applied in the test set.

+If you find this repo helpful, please cite our paper.

+@article{chen20233et,
+  title={3ET: Efficient Event-based Eye Tracking using a Change-Based ConvLSTM Network}, author={Chen, Qinyu and Wang, Zuowen and Liu, Shih-Chii and Gao, Chang}, journal={arXiv preprint arXiv:2308.11771}, year={2023}
+}

 Original LPW dataset (not event-based dataset) Portal： https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/research/gaze-based-human-computer-interaction/labelled-pupils-in-the-wild-lpw